bushrajabeenk/simple-Socket.io-game/README.md

 # simple-webSocket-game

-Tried building a simple socket.io game in a period of 3 hours as a part of evaluation at Masai School Tech stack:
+Tried building a simple socket.io game problem in a period of 3 hours as part of evaluation at Masai School.
+Tech stack:
 * HTML
 * Node.js